etahae/ft_containers/README.md

 # ft_containers
-recoding three of the most used containers in c++std
+recoding three of the most essential containers in c++std